Jamaica vs USMNT final score: 3 things we learned as Weah scores again

 Man of the Match: Liam Moore

-The Reading center back was a handful for the Yanks, with three clearances, a blocked shot, two interceptions, and a tackle.
+The Reading center back was a handful for the Yanks, with three clearances, a blocked shot, two interceptions, and a tackle helping Jamaica limit true danger from the Americans.

 Jamaica vs USMNT recap